shivannis/xandr-docs-public/xandr-docs/articles/invest/data-marketplace-buyer-overview.md

 **When the segments are targeted using the AND boolean**

 - If the ad request is relevant in ALL targeted segments, a bid will be made.

   :::image type="content" source="media/advanced_and_a.png" alt-text="Diagram of all targeted segments.":::

-- If the ad request is not relevant to one or many of the targeted segments, then no bid will be made
+- If the ad request is not relevant to one or many of the targeted segments, then no bid will be made.

   :::image type="content" source="media/advanced_and_b.png" alt-text="Diagram of one or many targeted segments.":::
   :::image type="content" source="media/advanced_and_c.png" alt-text="Diagram of one or many targeted segment.":::